E1ila/FarmLog/README.md

     * AH prices are saved separately per realm
     * Fixed "Unknown" mob name with fast loot, when not in party / raid
     * Fixed bug causing miscalculation of new loot, was using the latest quantity looted instead of total for item's total profit
+    * Fixed wrong attribution of loot to mobs that had already loot attributed to them
 * 1.11.6
     * You can now disable groupping by mob name
     * Added sort buttons to sessions window